 Technology has unquestionably influenced how the world has progressed.
 Over the last few years, dentistry has made significant progress and has seen a few new concepts emerge.
 As a result of these advancements, excruciating procedures are being reimagined as less invasive surgical procedures with substantially faster recovery durations.
 Piezosurgery, a revolutionary technique to bone surgery that is gaining ubiquity in dentistry, is one of the most astounding developments to evolve.

-Piezosurgery was invented by Professor Vercellotti in 1988 to overcome the impediments of conventional instruments in bone surgery.
-It uses ultrasonic micro-vibrations for osseous surgeries and it is a soft tissue sparing system.
-An expanding number of dental professionals are adopting the advancements as they discover it to be more secure and less obtrusive than conventional motorized or manual techniques.
+Professor Vercellotti devised piezosurgery in 1988 to overcome the limitations of traditional devices in bone surgery.
+It is a soft tissue sparing method that uses ultrasonic micro-vibrations for bony procedures.
+A growing number of dentists are adopting the innovations because they find them to be safer and less invasive than traditional motorised or manual approaches.

 Working of Piezosurgery:

 Traditional Rotary Method:

 Manual or motor-driven devices have always been used in osseous surgery.
 When removing small amounts of bone from locations with less thick mineralization, manual devices provide good control.
 In cortical bone, however, manual devices are difficult to manage, especially when accurate osteotomies are required.
 Here are some of the disadvantages of Traditional rotary method:

 - Generation of significant amount of heat

 - Tissue necrosis

 - Decreased tactile sensitivity